 So how do you know?
 Here are a few questions that may be of help.

 If you’re just starting up, you certainly don’t need the £3,000 piece of gear.
 Instead, go for a camera that will not be too complicated to handle when you don’t know much, but at the same time, one that you won’t want to replace as soon as you’ve learned a little.

 That’s why we tend to recommend cameras that are one shelf above the absolute starter camera – if possible.
-The production cycle of cameras these days is approx 18 months and sometimes the technical differences between the newest model and its predecessor are really insignificant ( like for example having or not having built-in wifi) so in some cases it’s better to choose a slightly older model from a shelf up ( which had gone down in price since the newest version came out) than the brand new shiny model from the bottom shelf.
+The production cycle of cameras these days is approx 12-18 months nowadays and sometimes the technical differences between the newest model and its predecessor are really insignificant (like for example having or not having built-in wifi) so in some cases it’s better to choose a slightly older model from a shelf up ( which had gone down in price since the newest version came out) than the brand new shiny model from the bottom shelf.

 If you're upgrading your camera, you already know a bit about what's important to you and you know the degree to which you tend to use it.
 If you find it lacking - I'd recommend going for a model that's 1-2 levels above what you currently have, so you can get some longevity out of it.

 Weight and size – are those important to you?

 Does the size and weight of your camera matter to you?
 If you have a few small people swarming around you, perhaps carting a larger piece of equipment is not really for you.
 Getting a heavy camera, however great it might be, won’t be of any use to you if its weight and bulk will make you reluctant to bring it with you frequently.
 The saying goes – the best camera is the one you have on you – and we certainly subscribe to this view.
 If you don’t use it, what’s the point of spending lots of money on it?

 So if weight and size is a key consideration, you want something small and light ( that includes smaller lenses) which means you’re looking either at the smaller end of DSLRs or going mirrorless.